mattstauffer/Torch/readme.md

 ### Need to be moved over from 4.2

-* [Mail](https://github.com/mattstauffer/Torch/tree/master/4.2/mail) - Imported from 4.2 but needs to be tested/tweaked
+* [Mail](https://github.com/mattstauffer/Torch/tree/4.2/public/mail) - Never finished porting from 4.2-5.1 and then it never got the simpler upgrades from 5.1 until today

 ## Other Packages